DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/05 UI Widgets/20 Data Validation/70 Conditional Validation.md

 ##### Vue

-Refer to the following article to learn more about conditional rendering: <a href="https://v3.vuejs.org/guide/conditional.html" target="_blank">Conditional Rendering</a>.
+Refer to the following article for more information about conditional rendering: <a href="https://v3.vuejs.org/guide/conditional.html" target="_blank">Conditional Rendering</a>.

     <!-- tab: App.vue -->
     <template>